Cause & Effect Essay Generator

 Cause-and-effect essays look easy and usually are not.
 Identifying that two things happened in the same period is trivial; explaining why the first one actually produced the second one is hard.
 The difference between an A and a C on this kind of assignment is almost always about mechanism.
 Graders want to see the gears turning, not a list of loosely associated events.

 Mechanism over sequence.
-The drafter writes each causal step with the "how" attached.
+Write each causal step with the "how" attached.
 Not "the economy contracted, therefore unemployment rose" — that is a sequence.
 Instead, "the economy contracted because credit markets froze; firms cut payroll because payroll was the largest variable cost they could adjust inside 30 days; unemployment rose because the cuts hit the lowest-skill workers first."
 That is a mechanism.

 Correlation is not causation.
-The drafter is tuned to flag when two events are merely correlated and to distinguish between necessary causes, sufficient causes, contributing factors, and plain coincidences.
-If your prompt asks it to defend a causal relationship that is actually just a correlation, the draft will still write the essay, but it will be honest about the limits of the evidence.
+The workspace nudges you to flag when two events are merely correlated and to distinguish between necessary causes, sufficient causes, contributing factors, and plain coincidences.
+If your prompt asks you to defend a causal relationship that is actually just a correlation, you can still write the essay, but the editing pass will keep you honest about the limits of the evidence.

 Primary and secondary causes are weighted.
 Not every cause matters equally.
-The drafter picks one primary cause and treats it with the most depth, then handles contributing causes in proportion to how much explanatory work they actually do.
+The outline step asks you to pick one primary cause and treat it with the most depth, then handle contributing causes in proportion to how much explanatory work they actually do.
 Giving every factor the same amount of space is a tell for a weak essay.

 Effects are specific and concrete.
 Vague effects — "it changed society" — are the other common failure mode.
-The drafter reaches for specific, namable effects with dates, numbers, or concrete outcomes wherever possible.
-The humanizer pass then rewrites any sentence that drifts back into abstraction.
+Reach for specific, namable effects with dates, numbers, or concrete outcomes wherever possible.
+The editing pass flags any sentence that drifts back into abstraction so you can pin it down.

 Sequence vs. mechanism